chris-j-akers/i8080-javascript/README.md

 ## 3. Create a custom `OutputDevice` by extending the `Device` class

-Next, create a custom `OutputDevice` so the result can be written to the console.
-This is a simple class that extends the `Device` class in `device.js` and implements the `Write()` method.
-Note that the `port` parameter is not used in the code, here, as this device will only be connected to one port.
-If a device is connected to more than one port, it is useful to split logic depending on which port on the device received the value.
-For instance, a sound device might play different sounds depending on which port received the value.
+Next, create a custom `OutputDevice` class so the result can be written to the console.
+This is a simple class that extends the `Device` class in `device.js` and implements the `Write()` method which will simply print out the received value to the browser's console.

-For this tutorial, all the `Write()` method does is print out the value to the browser's console.

   ```javascript
   import { Device } from './device.js'